ricardoalcocer/devguide_source/_shells/getting-started.md

 order: 1
 comments: true
 ---
 This section will take you through the basic steps of a creating a new Shell.
 The goal is to demonstrate the end-to-end cycle, from generating a new Shell project to instancing Shell resources and running commands in CloudShell.

-### Prerequisites
-* [Get CloudShell](http://info.quali.com/cloudshell-developer-edition-download): Download the latest CloudShell SDK and run it on your machine.
-* **Python**: You must have [Python](https://www.python.org/downloads/) 2.7.x (latest recommended) installed on your machine.
-* **IDE/Text Editor:** Any IDE or editor you'd rather use as an IDE.
-We recommend using PyCharm (which offers a free community edition) because of the tooling we've already created for that IDE, including a CloudShell developer plugin.
-* **ShellFoundry** Install ShellFoundry using pip.
-Run the following in your local shell: {% highlight bash %} python -m pip install shellfoundry {% endhighlight %}
+> This section assumes you have installed all prequisites.
+If you're unsure, please refer to the [Setting up the development environment]({{ site.url }}/devguide/introduction/setting-up-the-development-ide.html) section.

 ### Creating the Shell Project

-To create the shell project, we'll take advantage of ShellFoundry, a CLI tool for generating and distributing shells.
+To create the shell project, we'll leverage [ShellFoundry](https://github.com/QualiSystems/shellfoundry), a CLI tool for generating and distributing shells.
 If you installed the prerequisites listed above this tool should already be installed and ready on your system.

-To create a new project, simply run the following command in your local shell, which will create a new sub directory containing the basic shell project structure and files:
+To create a new project, simply run the following command in your local computer, which will create a new sub directory containing the basic shell project structure and files:

 {% highlight bash %} shellfoundry new linux-server-shell {% endhighlight %}

-Navigate to the new directory, you will see the following files have been created for you:
+Navigate to the new directory (linux-server-shell), and you will see the following files have been created for you:

 ![Directory Structure]({{ site.url }}/devguide/assets/shell_folder.png)

 The generated folder contains all of the basic scaffolding needed for the new shell.
-We will review the shell project structure in a more in-depth manner in later stages of this guide.
+For a more in-depth description of the contents of the shell folder, refer to the [Shell Project Guide]({{ site.url }}/devguide/shells/the-shell-project.html).

 Finally, let's make sure all of the basic package requirements for the shell are satisfied.
 Run the following command from the root of the project directory: